Caffeine, the Universal Stimulant, Effects and the Benefits

 And although coffee can raise your blood pressure, The temporary rise brought on by a cup or two of coffee is less than the change in pressure when you stand up.
 Or sit down.
 So relax, because stress can push up your pressure a lot quicker than coffee.
 If coffee has one great drawback, it’s the fact caffeine creates a physical dependence.

 People who consume coffee on daily basis may experience headaches, muscle aches, and fatigue if they quit it abruptly.
 Just going overnight without coffee can be long enough to induce mild caffeine withdrawal symptoms, though most people start to feel crummy after about 18 caffeine free hours.
 It doesn’t matter how much coffee you consume per day – one. three, five cups – you can still become physically dependent on the stuff.

-Benefits of consuming Caffeine – Coffee
+Benefits of consuming Coffee

 Caffeine boosts endurance by delaying fatigue.
 Research shows that when consumed an hour before an endurance event, three or four cups of coffee (about 400 milligrams of caffeine)can help athletes run or cycle up to 20 minutes longer than their caffeine free competitors.
 To achieve this boost, daily caffeine users must abstain from caffeine for four days prior to the athletic event.
-This way, you body is re-sensitized to the caffeine and you will receive a true benefit from it.
+This way, you body is re-sensitized to it and you will receive a true benefit from it.

 but even if you don’t swear off the sauce, a cup of coffee before heading out for your daily run may enhance your alertness.
 It wont help, however, in power sports or strength training.
 Coffee is great for stimulating your bowels.
 This is the other reason endurance athletes drink coffee before competition.
 They want to lighten their load before they start running or cycling for hours.
 And coffee does the trick.